ralna/GALAHAD/doc/C/rst-dir/trs_functions.rst

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of general linear constraints, i.e., the number of rows of A, if any. m must be non-negative.
+		- is a scalar variable of type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the number of general linear constraints, i.e., the number of rows of A, if any. m must be non-negative.

 	*
 		- A_type